it's all connected to the source of the river is connected to the mouth and the ocean.”

 I loved it.

 At several points the fundamentals of Zen were touched on as phrases were turned, then turned on their heads without altering the meaning at all!
-Even when there was apparent "disagreement" with a presentation or mode of presentation, it still felt like we were all basically on the same page.
-There was an underlying fabric of good will and good heart all the while.
+Even when there was apparent "disagreement", the energy stayed crisp and clear. and cordial.
+There was an underlying fabric of good will, good humor, and good heart all the while.
+The priceless ability of paradox to point to the Truth better than any declarative assertion became pretty obvious.
 It was an absolute hoot -- relatively speaking.

 It made my heart glow.